MarcelBostelaar/Usefull-code-snippets/C#/OperableArray/readme.md

 The default Func<> must always return a newly constructed value if you dont want weird shared state errors.

+Included are 3 helper functions to make building a new 2d, 3d or 4d array slightly less cumbersome.

 Use at your own risk.